The Master's programme Social Sciences: Organisation and Communication

 Schedule and organisation

 The distance learning programme in Social Sciences: Organisation and Communication has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
-The written module examinations are also completed during mandatory on-campus phases.
+The written module examinations are completed during mandatory on-campus phases.

 At a glance